-The Moroccan version of this eggplant salad is being prepared with cumin and olive oil that are added at the end of cooking.
+The Moroccan version of this eggplant zaalouk salad is being prepared with cumin and olive oil that are added at the end of cooking.
 Depending on the zaalouk recipe, the eggplant can be roasted or not before being cooked.
 In all cases, it is possible to keep the skin or remove it.

 Zaalouk is often served at the beginning of the meal as a salad or dip but it can also accompany grilled meats or fish, kebabs or tagines.
 The salad is almost always eaten with flat bread such as matlou3, khobz tajine, or kesra matlou3.

-We prepared and tasted this zaalouk at the Moroccan cooking class I co-hosted with my friend Yasmina.
+We prepared and tasted this zaalouk at a Moroccan cooking class I co-hosted with my friend Yasmina.
 Keep in mind that this delicious salad can be stored in the refrigerator up to 5 days and it will only be tastier… that is if you manage to have any leftover, which rarely happens!

 - 2 eggplants

-Drizzle olive oil and add a pinch of cayenne.
+Drizzle olive oil and add a pinch of chili powder.